Cardamine pratensis: Cultivation

 It is grown as an ornamental plant in gardens, and has become naturalised in North America as a result of cultivation.
 In some European countries, including parts of Germany, the plant is now under threat.

-It is a food plant for the orange tip butterfly (Anthocharis cardamines) and makes a valuable addition to any garden which aims at attracting wildlife.
-It was once used as a substitute for watercress.

-Folklore
+It is a food plant for Anthocharis cardamines (the orange-tip butterfly).

+Uses

+The plant is edible with a peppery taste similar to watercress.

+In culture

 In folklore it was said to be sacred to the fairies, and so was unlucky if brought indoors.
 It was not included in May Day garlands for the same reason.

-Additional general information

 It is the county flower of the English county of Cheshire.